 Megan Weis, the host of the CFO Weekly podcast is here this week to share with all of us her 2021 predictions.
-Where she sees the industry going in the new year, why it’s going there, and what we can do to prepare.
+Where she sees the industry going in the new year, why it’s going there, and what we can do to prepare for this change in accounting today.

 If there’s one thing we can all agree on, it’s that we can't wait to see what the future will bring after the New Year.
 Megan gives us her top predictions of the state of accounting starting with what's changed for the better.